UDST/orca/docs/core.rst

 -----------

-You will probably want to have things besides tables injected into functions, for which UrbanSim has "injectables".
+You will probably want to have things besides tables injected into functions, for which Orca has "injectables".
 You can register *anything* and have it injected into functions.
 Use the :py:func:`~orca.add_injectable` function or the :py:func:`~orca.injectable` decorator::